 The purpose of PowerPAC is to:

-- Provide venue owners with a greater understanding of creative processes, how to better support their programmers, performing arts managers and creative producers, and the added value this can bring to community and audience development.
+- Support venue owners and managers to develop a greater understanding of creative processes, programming and producing, and the added value this can contribute to community and audience development.

 - Develop confidence for co-commissioning and co-producing with other venues and artists beyond their communities.